Plastic Reduction in the Oceans: Sustaining and Enhancing Actions on Sea-based Sources

 Projected Outcomes

-• Legal, policy and institutional frameworks to reduce sea-based marine plastic litter at national, regional and global levels are strengthened.
+• Legal, policy and institutional frameworks to reduce marine plastic litter from sea-based sources at national, regional and global levels are strengthened.

-• Systems, facilities, tools and information to effectively manage sea-based marine plastic litter are improved.
+• Systems, facilities, tools and information to effectively manage marine plastic litter from sea-based sources are improved.

-• Practical opportunities and incentives for environmentally sound management of sea-based marine plastic litter is identified and promoted.
+• Practical opportunities and incentives for environmentally sound management of marine plastic litter from sea-based sources is identified and promoted.

-• Knowledge of sea-based marine plastic litter and potential solutions to reduce and eliminate sea-based marine plastic litter are generated and shared among key stakeholders.
+• Knowledge of marine plastic litter from sea-based sources and potential solutions to reduce and eliminate marine plastic litter from sea-based sources are generated and shared among key stakeholders.

 The PRO-SEAS Project is supported by the Global Environment Facility.